Hazel Gaudet-Erskine: The Invasion from Mars

 For one, a lot of those who panicked believed what they heard without questioning it.
 On the other hand, the authors saw the reason for the panic in the fact that some switched on too late, thereby ignoring the announcement that it was a Halloween joke.
 Furthermore, the three scientists analyzed which characteristics of the reception situation and which personal characteristics of the listener led to increased anxiety potential.
 They found that the lack of ability to think critically and question the information was critical to their response.
 However, according to the study, critical thinking could be overridden by a high degree of suggestibility and emotional insecurity.

 Journalistic work

-Gaudet-Erskine's experience with public opinion benefited her in 1961, when she was given the task of restoring The Polls' regular column in the Public Opinion Quarterly.
-Before the scientist took over the column, The Polls consisted mainly of a list of survey results on a variety of topics without further analysis, interpretations or historical context.
+Gaudet-Erskine's experience with public opinion benefited her in 1961, when she was given the task of restoring 'The Polls' as a regular column in Public Opinion Quarterly.
+Before she took over the column, 'The Polls' consisted mainly of a list of survey results on a variety of topics without further analysis, interpretations or historical context.
 Gaudet-Erskine chose a contemporary theme for each issue and prepared it with survey data, analysis and opinion trends.
 Above all, she dealt with controversial issues of the time: civil rights, women's roles in society, freedom of expression, religion and social assistance programs, etc.